Case Studies

 Art and Science are Not Mutually Exclusive

 Lots of folks who work in "creative" industries -- designers, artists, writers, brand creatives -- assume a distinction between "creative" work and other kinds of more "rational" work.
 Scientists, technicians, and bureaucrats often feel the same.
 Many see art and science as two opposing forces.
-That distinction might be useful sometimes, but I don't subscribe to that world view, not at all.
+That distinction might be useful sometimes, but we don't subscribe to that world view, not at all.

 Artistic creativity can be very methodical, precise, and technical.